IanNgila/PHASE-1-PROJECT/README.md

 * Open the index file from the zipped file with any browser.
  ****

+ ### Live Link
+ - Your site is ready to be published at https://ianngila.github.io/Phase-1-PROJECT/

 ### Technology  Used
 1 HTML - which was used to develope the structure off the pages.